The ads above are Google-sponsored.

 09/24/2013: Expand, slightly, the information on replacing the seals.

 10/20/2013: Add section on lifters, zddp, rotation, etc...and modify other areas of the text slightly.

 08/05/2014: Add BMW note/SI, on the /5 camshafts timing.

 09/28/2014: Clean up article, fix a couple of MINOR typos too.
-Noticed that article will hang up in some browsers or in Preview mode; determined that the old language scripting was not removed in 2013 like it should have been.
+Noticed article will hang up in some browsers or in Preview mode; determined that the old language scripting wan't removed in 2013 as it should have been.
 Fixed that.

 05/28/2015: Forgot to upload 2014 update on Motoren Israel, so did so.